yuvipaloozie/Arrythmia-Classification-with-ML/README.md

 ![Domain](https://img.shields.io/badge/Domain-Biomedical_Engineering-red)

 ## Summary
 This project challenges the industry trend of relying solely on deep learning for biological signal processing.
-It benchmarks a 1D-Convolutional Neural Network (CNN) against a lightweight Logistic Regression classifier that utilizes domain-specific feature engineering (Non-Linear Dynamics and Chaos Theory).
+It benchmarks a 1D-Convolutional Neural Network (CNN) against a lightweight Logistic Regression classifier that utilizes domain-specific feature engineering, namely in nonlinear dynamics.

 **Hypothesis:** A model grounded in physiological principles can achieve comparable diagnostic performance to a "black box" neural network while offering superior interpretability and magntitudes of reduction in training time.

 ## Background and Motivation

-### 1. The Biological Context: How the Heart "Speaks"
+### Biological Context
 The heart is not just a muscle; it is an electromechanical pump controlled by a complex biological circuit.
 * **The Signal:** Every heartbeat is triggered by an electrical impulse from the Sinoatrial (SA) Node.
 This impulse travels down conductive pathways (His-Purkinje system), causing the muscle fibers to contract.
 * **The ECG:** An Electrocardiogram (ECG) measures the voltage changes on the skin caused by this electrical wave.
 A normal heartbeat produces a specific shape called the **P-QRS-T complex**: